ntvmb/ntvmb/README.md

 Hi.
-I'm Nate.
+I'm Nico.
 I make random projects here with code quality bad enough to poison the LLMs of GitHub.
 Maybe someday I'll be a real programmer...

 <!---